ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/experimental-metadata.md

 On the other hand, creating the metadata can be time-consuming.
 So, it is important to provide sufficient information to understand en enable re-use of the dataset, but at the same time striking a balance between the depth and breadth of the metadata provided.

 Several communities in the different domains have worked on developing a variety of metadata standards focusing on specifying the content to be reported, the formats to be used and common terminologies for each of domains.
+By agreeing on what to report

 In the next section, we will explore the different types of community-based metadata standards, providing examples for life science domains.

 ## Metadata Standards ##

+* Minimum Information Checklists: identify the same core, essential information to report about a particular type of experiment
+* Exchange Formats: allow information to flow from one system to another (enabling syntactic interoperability)
+* Terminologies: emphasise on using the same term for referring to the same 'thing' in multiple systems (enabling semantic interoperability)

+Compliance with the standards is challenging.
+We will next present an example infrascture whose design aim was to:

+* achieve a common, structured representation of diverse bioscience experiments and transcending specific domains
+* facilitating compliance with the specific community guidelines and standards

 ### References ###